Valencia: Economy

-Since the onset of the Great Recession (2008), Valencia had experienced a growing unemployment rate, increased government debt, etc. Severe spending cuts had been introduced by the city government.

-In 2009, Valencia was designated "the 29th fastest-improving European city".
+Since the onset of the Great Recession, Valencia had experienced a growing unemployment rate, increased government debt, and other issues, and severe spending cuts were introduced by the city government.
+However, in 2009, Valencia was designated "the 29th fastest-improving European city".
 Its influence in commerce, education, entertainment, media, fashion, science and the arts contributes to its status as one of the world's "Gamma" rank global cities.
+According to Forbes, Valencia is among the most livable cities in the world.

 The city is the seat of one of the four stock exchanges in Spain, the Bolsa de Valencia, part of Bolsas y Mercados Españoles (BME), owned by SIX Group.

 The Valencia metropolitan area had a GDP amounting to $52.7 billion, and $28,141 per capita.

+In 2021, the European Investment Bank (EIB) provided a €27 million loan to Sociedad Anónima Municipal Actuaciones Urbanas de Valencia (AUMSA) to support affordable public rental housing projects, which included building 323 new units and renovating four existing ones, expanding AUMSA's housing stock by more than 50%.

+In 2022, the city was voted the world's top destination for expatriates, based on criteria such as quality of life and affordability.

 Port

-Valencia's port is the biggest on the Mediterranean western coast, the first of Spain in container traffic as of 2008 and the second of Spain in total traffic, handling 20% of Spain's exports.
+Valencia's port is the biggest on the Mediterranean western coast, the first in Spain in container traffic as of 2008 and the second in Spain in total traffic, handling 20% of Spain's exports.
 The main exports are foodstuffs and beverages.
 Other exports include oranges, furniture, ceramic tiles, fans, textiles and iron products.
 Valencia's manufacturing sector focuses on metallurgy, chemicals, textiles, shipbuilding and brewing.
-Small and medium-sized industries are an important part of the local economy, and before the current crisis unemployment was lower than the Spanish average.
+Small and medium-sized industries are an important part of the local economy, and before the current crisis, unemployment was lower than the Spanish average.

 Valencia's port underwent radical changes to accommodate the 32nd America's Cup in 2007.
-It was divided into two parts—one was unchanged while the other section was modified for the America's Cup festivities.
-The two sections remain divided by a wall that projects far into the water to maintain clean water for the America's Cup side.
+It was divided into two parts—one was unchanged while the other section was modified for America's Cup festivities.
+The two sections remain divided by a wall that projects far into the water to maintain clean water for America's Cup events.